-Before I give you my favorite wild turkey recipes (not Wild Turkey Bourbon), I want to briefly explain to you the basics on prepping a wild turkey.
+Before I give you my favorite recipes, I want to briefly explain to you the basics on prepping a wild turkey.

 After you or your significant other bags the turkey, it needs to be washed well after drawing and skinning the bird.
 Do you want to roast it, deep fry or grill it?

 HOW TO EASILY PLUCK A WILD TURKEY

 For those of you that wish to try some of my wild turkey recipes and if you want to pluck your turkey I have some simple steps for doing so.

 To loosen the feathers - heat a large pan of water until it is very hot and dunk the turkey in the water many times (I do it 15 times or so).
 If they are still hard to pull, repeat this process again.
 Pluck the bird just down to the legs and wings - because you will be removing them in the next step.